shuboxio/shubox-site/src/jekyll/_posts/2019-03-19-the-new-shubox-js-library.md

    your project/domain (per the note above) - just include it in your HTML and you're off to the races.
 The downside to this is that approach is analogous to purchasing a horse and buggy in the age of cars.
-Single page applications, react, vue, angular, and the 10 new frameworks that came out today don't work that way.
+Single page applications, react, vue, angular, et al, don't work that way.
 So, it was beyond the time to get with the program.
 3. **There are _many_ new features.** Let's talk about some of the new ones:

    * Transform completion callback.
 When your processed images are created, or